Wog Boy 2: Kings of Mykonos

-The Wog Boy 2: Kings of Mykonos is a 2010 Australian comedy film directed by Peter Andrikidis, starring Nick Giannopoulos, Vince Colosimo and Costas Kilias.
-It is the second part of "The Blue Valiant Trilogy" (aka Wog Boys Trilogy), being the sequel to the 2000 film The Wog Boy, and preceding the final installment in the series, Wog Boys Forever.
+Wog Boy 2: Kings of Mykonos is a 2010 Australian comedy film directed by Peter Andrikidis, starring Nick Giannopoulos, Vince Colosimo and Costas Kilias.
+It is the second part of the Wog Boy trilogy, succeeding The Wog Boy (2000) and preceding Wog Boys Forever (2022).
 It was released in Australia on 20 May 2010 and UK on 7 January 2011.
 The film received negative reviews.

 Plot

 The film starts off with the funeral of a man named Panos.
 A very rich and handsome young man called Mihalis thinks he inherits all Panos' possessions but Panos has left all his estate to someone else.
 Soon after the funeral, cousin Tzimis rings Steve Karamitsis to announce he has inherited a beach worth 2.5 million euros, a tavern and a small house on the Greek resort island of Mykonos from his uncle Panos that he had never met.
-Steve watches his friend Tony the Yugoslav as he gets arrested in his father's shop for theft and drugs, losing the shop and his Beloved '69 Valiant Pacer.
+Steve watches his friend Tony the Yugoslav as he gets arrested in his father's shop for theft and drugs, losing the shop and his Beloved '69 Chrysler VF Valiant Pacer.
 Steve and his old friend Frank who has lost his wife and his mistress fly together to Mykonos.
 Cousin Tzimis picks up the two friends from the airport and brings Steve up to speed with local customs and habits.
 Tzimis and his Spartan wife Voula are managing the tavern Steve has inherited.
 Steve finds out that to get his inheritance, he must pay 1.1 million euros in tax because he is not an immediate descendant of Panos.
 Steve does not have that much money.
 The two friends settle in Panos' home and discover Panos' old car, a rare 1964 Pontiac Catalina and a Kri kri goat called Apollo.

 Later Tony shows up, having managed to escape from the Australian authorities and calling himself Tony the Cretan, thinking that Crete is not a part of Greece.
 Two German environmentalists, Otto and Dieter, are after the goat Apollo claiming it is a rare species.
 Steve falls for Zoe, a beautiful down-to-earth singer who owns half of a local night club called "the Seven Sins".
 The other half is owned by Mihalis who is engaged to Zoe.
 Frank gets into a nasty bet with Pierluigi (Kevin Sorbo), who is called the King of Mykonos because he had sex with 43 women in one month, "a record that will never be broken" as Tzimis says.
 The bet is to seduce Enza (Cosima Coppola), a strikingly beautiful but distant and snob Italian girl.